I connect worlds with words.

 Truth be told, I simple love interpreting, the adrenaline of what I call “the alpha state” when I am in sync with my speaker, seamlessly following the ebb and flow of their speech, and the satisfaction of knowing that because of my “invisible” assistance people can communicate and things get done.

-Next year, I will be celebrating 15 years in interpreting; hopefully, interpreting for you.
+This year, I am celebrating 15 years in interpreting; hopefully, interpreting for you.

 - Conference Interpreter – CCIT, under AIIC member Diana Merchant